AutoJenny/blog/docs/api/llm.md

 2. The Test button is clicked
 3. The Save button is clicked

-These settings are stored per source field (e.g., separate settings for Provisional Title, Description, etc.) and are automatically loaded when the modal is opened for that field.
+These settings are stored per field (e.g., separate settings for Provisional Title, Description, etc.) and are automatically loaded when the modal is opened for that field.

 ### Example Usage (API)